 What are the formats of your courses?

 Self-directed online learning – Our independent study model is

 available 12 months of the year.
-You can begin your course on at the end
+You can begin your course on at the beginning

 of every month, and complete assignments on your own schedule, usually

 in a 15-week period.
 A typical course involves the completion of four to

 six assignments submitted by e-mail and/or our Learning Management System, Brightspace, and some courses involve a